nEWS: BACH cELLO SUITES PROJECT COMPLETE!

 Like most of the cellists, I have always had a fascination for the Bach cello Suites.
 In 2014 I came to Berlin and started exploring the baroque cello.
 I wanted to find a sound with more harmonics and resonance.

 A month after I arrived in Berlin I made a discovery in the Bach suites.
 I found a clue who led me to the right set up of the cello and the deep and rich sound I had been looking for.
 This clue was like finding a hidden recipe in how to find the sound.
 From that moment I started working full time on this project, and I stopped all my performances activities and most of my teaching too.

 I felt like it was the right thing to do.
 Taking the time to rediscover the instrument.
 To re-think many things.
 To doubt and to explore, to try to forget about me, a cellist of the XXIst century, and to see myself as someone who discovers a new instrument in the XVII/XVIIIth century.

 When are you going to share this work with everybody?

 I am now looking into publishing options.
 Everything is ready, I hope it will not take too long now...
-I would like to release my work before the end of 2017 but it will depend on the label and the option I choose to publish my edition.
+I would like to release my work by the end of 2017 / beginning of 2018 but it will depend on the label and the option I choose to publish my edition.
 It takes time to find the right people, I don't have an agency and do everything myself.
 Bach taught me a lot more than playing cello with this project, including patience!